City quality of life indices: Mercer's Quality of Living Ranking

-American global human resources and related financial services consulting firm Mercer annually releases its Mercer Quality of Living Survey, comparing 221 cities based on 39 criteria.
+American global human resources and related financial services consulting firm Mercer annually releases its Quality of Living City Ranking, comparing 241 cities based on 39 criteria (including safety, education, hygiene, health care, culture, environment, recreation, political-economic stability, public transport and access to goods and services).
 New York City is given a baseline score of 100 and other cities are rated in comparison.
-Important criteria are safety, education, hygiene, health care, culture, environment, recreation, political-economic stability, public transport and access to goods and services.
 The list is intended to help multinational companies decide where to open offices or plants and how much to pay employees.